Bwian/tbr-gtk/readme.txt

   in a future version.
 This would allow easy selection of billing files while allowing report files to be output to the directory from which they will usually be accessed.
-- This readme file is the only documentation available.
-Access to it from the Help menu will be provided in a future version.

 Release Notes
 -------------